 • HR Directors

-• Educators & Skills Providers
+• Education & Skills Providers

 Logistics & Supply Chain Skills Week 2026 is a national initiative led by the Government of Ireland and the Logistics and Supply Chain Skills Group (LSCSG) to highlight the critical role of the sector as the "backbone" of the Irish economy.
 Established in 2023, the week aims to promote diverse career paths, educational opportunities, and sustainable employment to students and professionals alike.
 The 2026 iteration, themed "Global, Innovative, Resilient," features a mix of in-person and virtual events designed to address modern challenges such as digital transformation, climate action, and the urgent need for a highly skilled, adaptable workforce.